 Parents are always welcome to bring a meal in for a student.
-Parents may drop the meal off in the office and the office staff will make sure it is given to the student.
+Parents may drop the meal off in the office, and staff will ensure it is given to the student.
 Deliveries from restaurants or delivery services will not be accepted at the school.
 Students who forget their lunch are encouraged to sign up for lunch from the LCS cafeteria.